How can issuers verify AI agents during authorization?

 Explore the reference architecture or request a technical walkthrough.

-The issuer validates the consent receipt: signature, scope, constraints, nonce, and expiry.
-All checks must pass for the transaction to be authorized.
+The issuer checks the consent receipt: signature, scope, constraints, nonce, and expiry.